 Basically, it’s the recap of the first layer of wrapping.
 So wrap it.
 After completing wrapping, fold the extra parts of foil beneath the brisket.

-Hopefully, these five steps aren’t too long or difficult to follow.
+Hopefully, these five steps aren’t too long or difficult to follow, isn’t it?
+Okay, Let’s watch a YouTube Video:

 Precautions While Wrapping Brisket in Foil

 In which level griller are you a novice, mid-level, or pro?
 That doesn’t matter.
-You have to be careful in all your activity you perform to make you, your environment, and everybody safe.
+You have to be careful in all the activities you perform to make you, your environment, and everybody safe.

 In this case, wrapping the brisket will be no exception than maintaining precautions.
 You have to take some precautions.
 For example